sebastienlevert/spfx-angular-boilerplate/angular-basic/README.md

   - `Open the *workbench* on your Office 365 Developer tenant`

 ## Features
-The spfx-angular-boilerplate web part displays the content of the list specified in the web part properties pane.
+The spfx-angular-basic web part displays the content of the list specified in the web part properties pane.

 This Web Part illustrates the following concepts on top of the SharePoint Framework: